Medically reviewed by Drugs.com. Last updated on May 31, 2022.

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- In addition to the use of the medicine your doctor has prescribed, treatment for your high blood pressure may include weight control and care in the types of foods you eat, especially foods high in sodium.
+In addition to the use of this medicine, treatment for your high blood pressure may include weight control and changes in the types of foods you eat, especially foods high in sodium (salt) or potassium.
 Your doctor will tell you which of these are most important for you.
 You should check with your doctor before changing your diet.

-- Many patients who have high blood pressure will not notice any signs of the problem.
-In fact, many may feel normal.
+Many patients who have high blood pressure will not notice any signs of the problem.
 It is very important that you take your medicine exactly as directed and that you keep your appointments with your doctor even if you feel well.

-- Remember that this medicine will not cure your high blood pressure but it does help control it.
-Therefore, you must continue to take it as directed if you expect to lower your blood pressure and keep it down.
-You may have to take high blood pressure medicine for the rest of your life .
+Remember that this medicine will not cure your high blood pressure, but it does help control it.
+You must continue to receive it as directed if you expect to lower your blood pressure and keep it down.
+You may have to take high blood pressure medicine for the rest of your life.
 If high blood pressure is not treated, it can cause serious problems such as heart failure, blood vessel disease, stroke, or kidney disease.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.